February 14, 2025

 - Marketplaces, Buying Groups and Agents, Reseller and Brokers: Frontier, Carbonfuture, First Climate, Supercritical, Patch, Senken, ClimeFi, Accend, NextGen, Watershed, CUR8, Klimate, SQUAKE, ACT, Numerco, South Pole, and Ceezer

-In future, we will take a closer look at service providers and the unique and important role they play in helping purchasers and suppliers navigate the market.
+In future, we will examine service providers and the unique and important role they play in helping purchasers and suppliers navigate the market.

 Geographies

 The United States figures prominently on all purchaser geography leaderboards.
-Of the seven major groupings of methods, the United States surfaces as the top purchasing country for six of them, with mCDR being the exception due solely to the SkiesFifty - Gigablue deal.
+Of the seven major categories, the United States leads six, with mCDR being the exception due solely to the UK location of purchaser SkiesFifty in the Gigablue deal.
 The position of the United States as the leader in the other six groupings can be attributed largely to the impact of Microsoft, Frontier and Google’s positions atop the purchasing leaderboard.

 There is greater diversity in the supplier geography leaderboard:

-- The US takes the top spot for four of the seven groupings, most noticeably DACCS due in large part to the Inflation Reduction Act and 45Q tax credit.
+- The US leads four of seven categories, most noticeably DACCS due in large part to the Inflation Reduction Act and 45Q tax credit.

-- Sweden is first amongst BECCS supplier countries in 2024 for the Microsoft purchase, though fellow Nordic country Denmark is first all-time with Ørsted’s sales to Microsoft in 2023 and expansion in 2024.
+- Sweden leads BECCS supplier countries in 2024 for the Microsoft purchase (though fellow Nordic country Denmark is first in all-time BECCS volume when considering Ørsted’s sales to Microsoft in 2023 and subsequent expansion in 2024).

-- Bolivia is the leading provider of Biochar, driven by market-leader Exomad Green.
+- Bolivia leads Biochar supply, driven by market-leader Exomad Green.

-When excluding Microsoft’s volume, the most prominent trade was North American purchasers to North American suppliers at 52%, followed by Europe - Europe at 17%, Europe - North America at 12%, and Europe - South America at 8%.
+Excluding Microsoft, the most prominent trade was North American purchases from North American suppliers at 52%, followed by Europe buying from Europe at 17%, Europe buying from North America at 12%, and Europe buying from South America at 8%.

 CDR Investment Landscape

-While the totals may seem discouraging, it bears mentioning that 42% of the 2023 total was due to one large funding round in Heirloom ($500M), and 65% of the 2022 total was from a mammoth Climeworks $600M financing.
-As such, the encouraging news for the sector is that 2024 saw more CDR startups funded and, when excluding the aforementioned two financings, larger average round sizes than the previous two years.
+While the totals may seem discouraging, it bears mentioning that 46% of the 2023 total was due to one large funding round in 1PointFive ($550M), and 65% of the 2022 total from Climeworks ($600M).
+As such, the encouraging news for the sector is that 2024 saw more CDR startups funded.
+When excluding the aforementioned two outliers, average round sizes increased over the previous two years.

-As in 2022 and 2023, DACCS once again topped the chart with the most raised and most startups funded at $369M and 16.
-BiCRS increased on a relative basis, with $203M distributed to 11 startups.
-Four Mineralization startups raised $135M, while seven mCDR startups raised $65M, and three EW startups raised just a tad shy of $64M.
+As in 2022 and 2023, DACCS led in 2024 by money raised ($369M) and startups funded at (16).
+BiCRS increased its proportion of total funding, with $203M distributed to 11 startups.
+Four Mineralization startups raised $135M, while seven mCDR startups raised $65M, and three EW startups raised almost $64M.

 For more information about Durable CDR Financing, be on the lookout for CDR.fyi’s upcoming Investment Landscape Report.